ksu-is/Ti-Calculator/README.md

 # Ti-Calculator
-Creating a Ti-83 or 84 that could have the feature of python corrector.
+The idea is to create a scientific Ti-83 with all of the digits to have a better understanding of how it works and how it’s so well programmed to have the capacity to display answers of simple to more complex questions.